Skip to the content.

 You can also write status: accepted, status: in press, etc. — whatever you type in status appears verbatim inside the parenthetical.

-Use Item Type Preprint (which maps to CSL article).
-Preprint was introduced in Zotero 7 and is present in Zotero 8; on Zotero 6 it doesn’t exist — use Document or Report instead and expect rougher output.
+For a paper formally part of a numbered working-paper series — NBER, Columbia Public Law, university working-paper series, etc. Use Item Type Preprint (CSL article).
+Preprint was introduced in Zotero 7 and is present in Zotero 8; on Zotero 6 it doesn’t exist — use the workflow-by-overrides note at the bottom of this section.

 Field Example